ARCHER2-HPC/archer2-docs/user-guide/python.rst

 your own version of `Miniconda <https://conda.io/miniconda.html>`__  and add the packages you need.
 We provide instructions on how to do this below.
-An alternative way to provide your own packages (and to make them available more generally to other people in your project and beyond) would be to use a Singularity container, see the :doc:`singularity` chapter of this User Guide for more information on this topic.
+An alternative way to provide your own packages (and to make them available more generally to other people in your project and beyond) would be to use a Singularity container, see the :doc:`containers` chapter of this User Guide for more information on this topic.

 Accessing central Anaconda Python